-- A concert you booked and paid for was canceled, but the ticket seller won’t provide a refund
+- A concert you bought tickets for was canceled, but the ticket seller won’t provide a refund.

-- You were supposed to get a refund for an item several weeks ago, but the refund hasn’t been executed and you cannot get ahold of the company
+- You were supposed to get a refund for an item several weeks ago, but the refund hasn’t been executed and you can’t get hold of the company.

 Can I dispute a credit card charge I willingly paid for?